He's going to the New Beast, Daily Beast, Tina Brown's website, The Daily Beast.

 Back to your phones here in just a second.

-This morning on the syndicated TV show, Who Wants to be a Millionaire?
+This morning on the syndicated TV show, Who Wants to Be a Millionaire?

-The host Meredith Vieira and a contestant.
+The host Meredith Vieira and a contestant and a question.

-The odd couples category.
+The odd couple, your category.

-In June 2010, Elton John shocked supporters by performing at what conservative pundits wedding.
+In June 2010, Elton John shocked supporters by performing at What Conservative Pundits Wedding?

 Bill O'Reilly, Rush Limbaugh, Sean Hannity, Glenn Beck.